jameslairdsmith/R-is-everywhere/README.md

 * If the organisation has its own Github repository.
 * Job postings by organisations asking candidates to have experience in R

 This list is by no means exhaustive.
-If have other sources, including your own experiences, feel free to use those.
+If you have other sources, including your own experiences, feel free to use those.